collier-jo/bookmark_manager/README.md

 4. Run the query we have saved in the file 01_create_bookmarks_table.sql

 5. ALTER the table in database in psql - saved in file: db/migrations/02_add_title_to_bookmarks.sql

+6. Create the new comments database using the command CREATE DATABASE bookmark_manager;
+Connect to the database using the pqsl command \c bookmark_manager_test Run the query we have saved in the file 03_add_comments_table.sql Create the new comments database using the command CREATE DATABASE bookmark_manager_test;
+Connect to the database using the pqsl command \c bookmark_manager_test Run the query we have saved in the file 03_add_comments_table.sql

 # PG #